 At the end of the 1920s, at Ascona-Moscia on the shore of Lake Maggiore, Olga Fröbe-Kapteyn (1881-1962) first developed her plan to create a "place of encounter and experience", a "free space for the spirit" in which Oriental and Western philosophies could come together and enter into dialogue.
 The Eranos conferences began in 1933, and from the start the activities were planned and coordinated by Olga Fröbe-Kapteyn, assisted by the so-called "Eranos Circle" (Eranos-Kreis) or "Eranos Community" (Eranos-Gemenischaft): a small group of scholars who, at least in the first twenty years, were inspired by the extraordinary figure of C.G.
 Jung (1865-1961).
-During the Second World War, Eranos was far ahead of its time in its focus on interdisciplinary study, making a remarkable contribution to the intellectual history of Europe.
+For many years the Eranos conferences were the only opportunity for scholars animated by spiritual interests, unfettered by their fields of specialization, to meet and discuss their ideas.
+The only conference venue in Europe active during the Second World War, Eranos was far ahead of its time in its focus on interdisciplinary study, making a remarkable contribution to the intellectual history of Europe.

-At Eranos, which has gathered together some of the most influential thinkers of the 20th and 21st centuries, various figures belonging to the world of art have also had the opportunity to meet and discuss their ideas: Sir Herbert Read (1893-1968) - who appreciated and supported the work of Luigi Pericle - who was a speaker at many Tagungen from 1952 to 1964 on the theme of art and creativity; in

-1968 the Dutch artist Paul Citroen (1896-1983), who focused his attention on the role of the painter in relation to art; and in 1971, René Huyghe (1906-1997), who spoke about the evolution of the artist in Rembrandt, Vermeer and Delacroix.
+At Eranos, which has gathered together some of the most influential thinkers of the 20th and 21st centuries, various figures belonging to the world of art have also had the opportunity to meet and discuss their ideas: Sir Herbert Read (1893-1968) - who appreciated and supported the work of Luigi Pericle - who was a speaker at many Tagungen from 1952 to 1964 on the theme of art and creativity; in 1968 the Dutch artist Paul Citroen (1896-1983), who focused his attention on the role of the painter in relation to art; and in 1971, René Huyghe (1906-1997), who spoke about the evolution of the artist in Rembrandt, Vermeer and Delacroix.